 - Not eating or wanting chocolate for 3 months (addiction, impulsive behavior).

 - I haven’t lost my temper or even got angry and am generally more patient (losing control)

 With any kind of intense brain training you get worse, more irritated and angrier before you get better, that’s why an absolute minimum of 4 weeks plus a rest period is needed to see the improvement

-So whats the history behind using computer based neurological training and fatigue resistance?
+So what’s the history behind using computer-based neurological training and fatigue resistance?

 During the past decade in the sporting world, the attention and interest for neurocognitive processes (AKA brain training) relating to sport performance has drastically increased.
-There is a limit to what can be achieved by physical training and doping with performance enhancing drugs.
+There is a limit to what can be achieved by physical training and doping with performance-enhancing drugs.
 Several studies have recently proved that neurocognitive interventions using computer-based or app-based tasks can produce significant changes in brain processes and affect fatigue perception.
-Therefore, there has been a lot of focus and attention on strategies to hack the brain to alter perception of effort and thus fatigue in order to boost performance outcomes.
+Therefore, there has been a lot of focus and attention on strategies to hack the brain to alter the perception of effort and thus fatigue in order to boost performance outcomes.

 These hacks can be used by anyone wishing to conquer ‘fatigue’ in order to improve performance on the field, in the gym or in the workplace

 Some of those interventions, aimed to induced mental fatigue (defined as a psychobiological state caused by prolonged periods of demanding cognitive activity and characterized by subjective feelings of “tiredness” and “lack of energy”), have reportedly proved to decrease physical performance.
 It has been argued that prolonged continuous cognitive activity (from 30 up to 90 min) of specific cognitive tasks, would produce a neurocognitive overload in the brain and thus alter one’s perception during any subsequent physical task.